apivideo/bumperavideo/README.md

 [api.video](https://api.video) provides video APIs for building, scaling and operating on-demand and live streaming videos in your app, software or platform.

-This demo app integrates api.video with [Shotstack](https://shotstack.io) to add text and images as an intro and outro to your vide, giving it a more polished finish.
+This demo app integrates api.video with [Shotstack](https://shotstack.io) to add text and images as an intro and outro to your video, giving it a more polished finish.
 Upon complettion of the bumpers, the final video is uploaded to your api.video account.
 It can then be eassily shared as a [video on demand](https://api.video/what-is/vod-video-on-demand) for your friends to watch!

 Try it yourself at [duet.a.video](https://duet.a.video).